openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 ### Key combiner {#kem-key-combiner}

-For the composite KEM schemes defined in {{kem-alg-specs}} the following procedure, which is idententical to one described in [draft-ietf-openpgp-pqc-03], MUST be used to compute the KEK that wraps a session key.
+For the composite KEM schemes defined in {{kem-alg-specs}} the following procedure, which is identical to one described in [draft-ietf-openpgp-pqc-03], MUST be used to compute the KEK that wraps a session key.
 The construction is a one-step key derivation function compliant to {{SP800-56C}}, Section 4, based on SHA3-256.
 It is given by the following algorithm, which computes the key encryption key `KEK` that is used to wrap, i.e., encrypt, the session key.